Embiid has 33 points, 16 rebounds in 76ers’ win over Kings

 SHOOTING SIMMONS?

 Ben Simmons’ continued reluctance to shoot conventional jump shots remains an issue in Philadelphia.
 Simmons hit his first career 3-pointer against the Knicks on Nov.
-20, but he hasn’t tried a true 3 — his shot-clock heave in Monday’s 101-96 loss at Toronto notwithstanding.
+20, but he hasn’t tried a true 3 — his shot-clock heave Monday at Toronto notwithstanding.

 Coach Brett Brown repeatedly has defended his star point guard, saying that his jump shot will come in time.
 He again was asked several times prior to Wednesday’s game about Simmons’ shot.